 How to be a successful interviewer

-Once you have decided on what you want to make a program about there are three stages to the interview:
+Once you have decided what you want to make a programme about there are three stages to the interview:

 - Finding the best person/people to answer your questions

 - Conducting the interview